MarcoLeongDev/handsfree-stable-diffusion/README.md

 - I was luck to have other humble creations: https://pixai.art/@marcoleong and https://civitai.com/user/marcoleong

 11. Why is the generated image black/dark image?
 - The plugin `nsfw-censor` replaces spicy content with black image.
-There are false-positive and false-negative but at least it help my script to be a bit more SFW.
-Feel free to disable it in the plugin tab.
+There are `false-positive` and `false-negative` but at least it helps the result to be more SFW, which is a good starting point of learning.
+Feel free to disable it in the plugin tab if other usage is needed

 # Can I get you a coffee?
-Of course!
+Of course, and thank you.
 - <a href="Ko-fi.com/marcoleong"><img src="./assets/logo_white_stroke_small.webp" width="50" /></a>
 - <a href="buymeacoffee.com/marcoleong"><img src="./assets/buymeacoffee.png" width="80" /></a>
-- To be honest, I would be saving to move away from my 9yo laptop from 2014
+- To be honest, I would be saving to replace my 9yo laptop from 2014
 - More importantly, prioritise your own well-being first.
 Last thing I want is to benefit from anyone essential food money